Packa95392/Packa95392/README.md

 ## 🎯 Currently

-Working as a data analyst on a public-health program supporting rural health transformation reporting to CMS, while pursuing a degree in statistics.
+Working as a data analyst on a public-health program.

 Interested in connecting with people working in **data analytics, data governance, statistical analysis, and applied statistics**.